SirPepe/ornament/Readme.md

 ##### Options for `@subscribe()` for signals

 - **`signal` (Signal)**: The signal to subscribe to
+- **`options` (object, optional)**: Update handling options, consisting of...
-- **`predicate` (function, optional)**: If provided, controls whether or not the decorated method is called for a given signal update.
+  - **predicate (function, optional)**: If provided, controls whether or not the decorated method is called for a given signal update.
 Gets passed the signal's value and must return a boolean

 ### `@debounce(options?)`